 Innovation can be defined as the application of new ideas to the products and processes of a firm's activities.
+According to Joseph Schumpeter all creative activities which contribute to diversity and thus generate profits count as innovations (Schumpeter, 1934).
+This concept establishes no compelling connection between innovation and scientific or technological originality.
+Jon Sundbo (who is following Schumpeter) defines innovation in a very general approach as the "introduction of new elements or new combinations of old elements in industrial organizations" for commercial use (Sundbo 1998: 1).
 Freeman et al., (1988) sees this as a process that includes the technical, design, manufacturing, management, and commercial activities involved in the marketing of a new or improved product or the first use of a new or improved manufacturing process or equipment.

 Innovation can be transformational, radical or incremental depending on the effect and nature of the change.
 Afuah (1998) suggests that innovations do not have to be breakthroughs or paradigm shifting.

 Bessant and Francis (1998) suggest that effective innovation must involve all areas of an SME with the potential to affect every discipline and process.